42Inc/MIP/README.md

-## Collection of the laboratory work on the discipline "Modern Informatic's Problems"
+## Collection of laboratory works on the discipline "Modern Informatic's Problems"

 #### SibSUTIS, 2019